softpva/tetrisMath/README.md

 # Layouts
 > ## The homepage with basic instructions.
-> - The editable labels 'fixed score' and 'stage' are only present in development mode.
+> - The fields 'fixed score' and 'stage' are only present in development mode.
 Through them you can jump to different levels or set a starting score.
+This is the place to set language to English or Portuguese.
 > ![initial page](./readmeImages/homepage_en.gif)

 > ## Typical level 1 - comparing two numbers